mauriciojr88/mauriciojr88/README.md

 ## Hi there 👋🏿

-I am a systems developer with experience in Frontend with Angular, Bootstrap, Figma and Backend with Python, Automation, AI, and Nodejs.
+I am a systems developer with experience Backend with Python, Automation, AI, and Nodejs and Frontend with Angular, Bootstrap and Figma.
 I love creating a project from scratch.
 Let's create one together!

 [![Blog](https://img.shields.io/website?label=SujeitoProgramador.com&style=for-the-badge&url=https://sujeitoprogramador.com/)](https://sujeitoprogramador.com)